 Teachers of Tomorrow (TOT)

-In recognition of the demands of teaching in our highest-need schools, the New York City Department of Education offers financial incentives to teachers who take on challenging assignments.
-Teachers of Tomorrow is a state-funded grant intended to provide recruitment incentives (TOT1) and tuition reimbursement (TOT2) to teachers working in the City’s highest-need schools.
+In recognition of the demands of teaching in our highest-need schools, the New York City Department of Education offers financial incentives to teachers who take on challenging assignments through the state-funded Teachers of Tomorrow (TOT1) grant, intended to provide recruitment incentives to teachers working in the City’s highest-need schools.
 If you are currently teaching in a NYC district school, you may be eligible for a TOT award.

-A list of participating schools for the 2012-13 school year will be posted on this website by mid-April.
-Please note that the availability of Teachers of Tomorrow programs is contingent upon funding by the New York State Education Department each year.
-Current year eligibility or prior year participation in the program does not guarantee an award.
+**Please note that the availability of the Teachers of Tomorrow program is contingent upon funding by the New York State Education Department each year.
+Current year eligibility or prior year participation in the program does not guarantee an award.**